Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Installation.md

 This guide describes how to install and activate the Input System package for your Unity Project.

+> [!NOTE]
->__Note__: The new Input System requires Unity 2019.4+ and the .NET 4 runtime.
+> The new Input System requires Unity 2019.4+ and the .NET 4 runtime.
 It doesn't work in projects using the old .NET 3.5 runtime.

 ## Installing the package